TUDelft-IN4303-2014/assignments/milestone3-codegen/day10.md

 # Day 10: Simple Code Generation

-In this lab, you develop a simple code generator, that generates Java Bytecode from simple MiniJava programs, which only print integer constants in their main methods.
+In this lab, you develop a simple code generator, that generates Java bytecode from simple MiniJava programs, which only print integer constants in their main methods.

 ## Overview

 ### Objectives

 1. Write a Jasmin program which prints `42`.
-2. Implement a code generator that transforms MiniJava programs into Java Bytecode.
+2. Implement a code generator that transforms MiniJava programs into Java bytecode.
 The code generator should include
     1. A transformation from MiniJava ASTs to Jasmin ASTs which handles
         * MiniJava programs